 Most likely, the SMART goals concept needs no introduction.
-SMART goals are ubiquitous because it’s a brilliant strategy that engages employees and fosters accountability.
+SMART goals are ubiquitous because it’s a brilliant strategy that engages employees and foster accountability.

 Keep the Conversation Going

-When employees and managers talk frequently, adjusting goals as needed becomes the “new normal.”
+When employees and managers frequently talk, adjusting goals as needed becomes the “new normal.”
 If the market changes or competitors shift gears, everyone can adjust to keep up with the new business requirements.

 Which Goals Matter the Most?

 We all have to decide what work on our plates gets the most attention.
-But this can be a real struggle, especially when competing priorities vie for our attention.
+But this can be a real struggle, especially when competing priorities await our attention.

-To conquer this problem, consider having managers assign a weight for the employees’ goal on their performance appraisal form.
+To conquer this problem, consider having managers assign a weight to the employees’ goals on their performance appraisal form.
 By weighting goals, employees can clearly see the goal’s value to the organization and how it fits in with other priorities.